Urimaikural: Plot

-Gopinath and his elder brother Sundaram Pillai are very close, live under the same roof, and are very respected farmers.
-Gopi is happy-go-lucky and has fun while also working hard on their farm.
-Radha is his love interest.
-Duraisamy, Gopi's rival for Radha's love, wants to eliminate Gopi so that he can marry her.
-He arranges events such that Radha gets betrothed to Gopi.
-He also loans money to Sundaram and extracts word from him that Gopi won't interfere in the marriage which Gopi agrees to ratify.
+Gopinath and his elder brother Sundaram Pillai are very close: they live under the same roof, and are very respected farmers.
+Gopinath is unconcerned for his future and has fun while also working hard on their farm.
+He has a love interest named Radha, but she is also the interest of Duraisamy.
+He wants to get rid of Gopinath's rivalry for Radha, so that he can marry her.
+He arranges events leading to Radha's engagement to Gopinath, and he also loans money to Sundaram, making him promise that Gopinath won't interfere in their marriage, which Gopinath agrees to.

-However, Radha and Gopi meet one last time and are caught by Duraisamy and Sundaram.
-One thing leads to another and Gopi and Radha are married while being excommunicated by Sundaram from their family.
-They even have a partition.
+However, Radha and Gopinath meet one last time, and they are caught by Duraisamy and Sundaram.
+One thing leads to another and Gopinath and Radha get married, are excommunicated by Sundaram from their family.
 Duraisamy now wants revenge and he arranges to make it look like Sundaram has swindled money belonging to the village.
 They give him a year to return the money failing which all his property would be confiscated.
-At this juncture, Gopi works hard, fights off Duraisamy's henchmen and returns the money while also exposing him as the original thief.
+At this juncture, Gopinath works hard, fights off Duraisamy's henchmen and returns the money while also exposing him as the original thief.